-Whether you're a freshman, sophomore, junior or a senior, there are scholarships out there to help you fund your college education.
+Whether you're a freshman, sophomore, junior or senior, there are scholarships out there to help you fund your college education.
 Being prepared early on is the key to your success.

-Complete the I AM OLYMPIC Profile below.
+Step 1: Complete the I AM OLYMPIC Profile Form.

 In 2007 the Washington State Legislature established the College Bound Scholarship.
 This program was created to provide state financial aid to low-income students who may not consider college a possibility due to the cost.
 The scholarship covers tuition (at comparable public college rates), some fees, and a small book allowance.